ksbecker/todo/README.md

 Dependency Injection is used to make changing to a different datasource easier.
 Also, testing is much easier with DI.

-The frontend is using React with reactstrap.
+The frontend is using React with reactstrap and React Router.

 I started with a new React project in Visual Studio using .NET 5.
 I stripped out most of the example code and began by building out the Data Access Layer.
 Once it was in place, I built the UI.
 With the UI taking shape I build the